ChiralBehaviors/Service-Location-Service/README.md

     mvn clean install

-Note that you still need implmentations of this API ;)  This projec only provides the API and framework, not the underlying implementation.
+Note that you still need implmentations of this API ;)  This project only provides the API and framework, not the underlying implementation.